transformers

 # pip

-pip install .[torch]
+pip install '.[torch]'

 # uv

-is a high-level inference class that supports text, audio, vision, and multimodal tasks.
+uv pip install '.[torch]'Get started with Transformers right away with the Pipeline API.
+The Pipeline is a high-level inference class that supports text, audio, vision, and multimodal tasks.
 It handles preprocessing the input and returns the appropriate output.

 Instantiate a pipeline and specify model to use for text generation.
 The model is downloaded and cached so you can easily reuse it again.
 Finally, pass some text to prompt the model.